Mark A. Bloom

 Additionally, prior to joining Arent Fox, Mark was a partner in the construction practice group, as well as the franchise and distribution practice group, in the New York office of a leading regional law firm.

-Mark is an adjunct professor at the Polytechnic Institute of New York University, where he teaches “Construction and the Law” to graduate students who are pursuing their Masters in Engineering and Construction Management.
+Mark was an adjunct professor at the Polytechnic Institute of New York University, where he teaches “Construction and the Law” to graduate students who are pursuing their Masters in Engineering and Construction Management.

-He is also a member of the ABA Construction Forum, the ABA Franchising Forum, the Construction Law Committee of the New York City Bar Association, the International Franchise Association, and the New York State Bar Association Business Law Committee.
+He has been a member of LEAN NYC, the ABA Construction Forum, the ABA Franchising Forum, the Construction Law Committee of the New York City Bar Association, the International Franchise Association, and the New York State Bar Association Business Law Committee.